 IDP 116: Introduction to Human Centered Design

-In this 1-credit, two-week introductory course we will take-on systemic challenges amplified by COVID-19 and explore what designing towards justice might look and feel like.
+In this introductory course we explore what designing towards justice might look and feel like.
 Students will employ human-centered design, a process that centers the lived experience of people most impacted by a challenge in creatively addressing it.
 We will look at the implications of design in shaping the world around us and develop a critical lens on designs' role in making change.
 Students will explore what it means to re-frame challenges as opportunities, engage in humble inquiry, observe in new ways, synthesize qualitative research, co-generate ideas, prototype, and test their designs.
-1 credit; S/U only.
-Course max: 16 students
+Enrollment limited to 16.
+1 credit; S/U only

 IDP 132: Designing Your Path